Radio Emission from the First Quasars at $z \sim$ 6-15: Discussion and Conclusion

-If the quasar drives a strong jet into the intergalactic medium (IGM) there could be additional radio flux due to synchrotron emission from its lobes that would enable it to be detected at higher redshifts.
-However, we do not expect jets from most high-redshift quasars because they generally have only been observed at $L_{\mathrm{bol}} \lesssim 0.01 \, L_{\mathrm{Edd}}$ and $L_{\mathrm{bol}} \gtrsim L_{\mathrm{Edd}}$ and the BH in our model accretes at 0.2 $L_{\mathrm{Edd}}$ - 0.9 $L_{\mathrm{Edd}}$ over its lifetime.
-Even if a jet did form, the cosmic microwave background (CMB) would probably quench its emission.
-If the energy density of CMB photons, which scales as $z^4$, exceeds that of the magnetic fields in the lobes of the jet, relativistic electrons preferentially cool by upscattering CMB photons rather than by synchrotron radiation \citep[the lack of radio emission from some high-redshift quasars has been attributed to this process;][]{gh14,fg14}.
-CMB quenching has no effect on the FP fluxes because they originate from the central region of the quasar.
+If the quasar has jets there could be additional radio flux due to synchrotron emission from its lobes that we do not consider here.
+However, except for one or two rare cases in which compact jets have been observed from high-redshift quasars on scales of a kpc or less \citep{mom18,con21}, jets are not expected for most of these sources.
+They have generally been observed at $L_{\mathrm{bol}} \lesssim 0.01 \, L_{\mathrm{Edd}}$ and $L_{\mathrm{bol}} \gtrsim L_{\mathrm{Edd}}$ and SMBHs must grow at rates of 0.1 - 1 ${\dot{M}}_{\mathrm{Edd}}$ to become quasars by $z \sim$ 6.
+The BH in our model accretes at 0.2 $L_{\mathrm{Edd}}$ - 0.9 $L_{\mathrm{Edd}}$ over its lifetime.
+If a jet did form, the cosmic microwave background (CMB) would probably quench its emission \citep{gh14,fg14} but not the FP fluxes because they originate from the central region of the quasar.

-Synchrotron emission from young supernova (SN) remnants could also augment radio emission from early quasars.
-However, since SFRs in the host galaxy are quite low until $z \sim$ 10 - 11, we would not expect SNe to contribute much to the quasar flux prior to these redshifts or increase the redshifts at which it could be found.
-The fossil abundance record and numerical simulations suggest that Pop III and extremely metal-poor stars may have been tens of solar masses \citep{jet09b,latif22a} and would have died as core-collapse SNe with radio fluxes in only the nJy range \citep{mw12}.
-By itself, this signal would be well below the detection limit of any planned survey and is on par with the most pessimistic of the DCBH fluxes predicted by the FPs at $z \sim$ 20 \citep{wet21a}.

-SN radio luminosities compiled for a sample of 19 nearby galaxies \citep{cw09} predict higher average fluxes for SFRs similar to those in our host galaxy \citep[8.5 - 85 nJy from 10 GHz to 100 MHz; Section 5.3 of][]{reines20}.
-But it is still unlikely that SN remnants in our quasar would emit this much flux.
-Absorption of ionizing UV by dust in \ion{H}{2} regions at solar metallicities today limits them to smaller radii and thus higher densities, and stellar winds also plow up ambient gas and create dense structures in the vicinity of the stars.
-Ejecta from SNe crashing into these higher densities emit considerably more radio flux than SNe in the diffuse \ion{H}{2} regions of low-metallicity environments at high redshift, in which stellar winds are weak if present at all \citep{wan04,wet08a}.
-Thus, the likely contribution of SNe to the total radio flux from the quasar by itself would likely have been small even at the high SFRs in the host galaxy at later times.